School of Wind, Brass and Percussion – Audition Requirements

 Malcolm Arnold Fantasy for tuba

-Please note: All ‘accompanied’ works can be performed unaccompanied but extended blocks of accompaniment should be ‘cut’ to a give the auditionee a short break only (approximately 4-6 bars maximum).
+If you are submitting an audition recording, all ‘accompanied’ works can be performed unaccompanied but extended blocks of accompaniment should be ‘cut’ to a give the auditionee a short break only (approximately 4-6 bars maximum).

-Your submission should also include a two-minute introduction (either as a separate video or as part of your main audition recording), outlining who you are, why you would like to study with us, and a little about the repertoire you’re playing.
+Your recording should also include a two-minute introduction (either as a separate video or as part of your main audition recording), outlining who you are, why you would like to study with us, and a little about the repertoire you’re playing.

 Postgraduate